Welcome (back) to Crow Caw Music Works – Blog section

 Piano evolution 2018 – 2020

-In 2018 a dream I had for decades came true when a beautiful Yamaha G1 baby grand was offered to me for a low price.
-I jumped at this and enjoyed it for a couple years, but the reality was that my living situation was such that even a baby grand was impractical to play at any hour of the day or night, particularly to am adult (re-beginning) piano student.
+In 2018 a dream I had for decades came true when a beautiful, mint condition Yamaha G1 baby grand was offered to me for a low price.
+I jumped at this and enjoyed it for a couple years, but the reality was that my living situation was such that even a baby grand was impractical to play at any hour of the day or night.
 To my sadness and regret, I realized I would have to sell the piano and buy a digital one.

 The quest for a replacement

 I knew that I was going to have to settle for a digital piano.
 So I at least had the fun of researching them.
 I was delighted to find that there were many more options than there were years ago when I looked into this.
 I remember buying a 60-pound Fatar 88-key MIDI controller years ago and trying countless sound modules.
-I have to admit that for the time I did love the E-mu Proformance+ half-rack piano module, and later on the Roland “Session” expansion cards for JV-*80 rackmount synths.
+I will say that I settled on the E-mu Proformance+ half-rack piano module, and that was my primary piano sound for many years.
+Later on, I used the grand piano sounds from the Roland “Session” expansion card for the JV-*80 synth series.
 But I knew these were only placeholders, as many of my software and hardware synths were…

 OK, I need the collective knowledge of the internet to help me out with this one!